For example: " activate your account now and select "

 0 Votes

-Randy Martin posted almost 2 years ago
+Randy Martin posted over 2 years ago

 I can't believe that a serious problem like this continues to exist.